Box–Behnken design

-Box-Behnken design is still considered to be more proficient and most powerful than other designs such as the three-level full factorial design, central composite design (CCD) and Doehlert design, despite its poor coverage of the corner of nonlinear design space.
+Box-Behnken design is still considered to be more proficient and more powerful than other designs such as the three-level full factorial design, central composite design (CCD) and Doehlert design, despite its poor coverage of the corner of nonlinear design space.

 The design with 7 factors was found first while looking for a design having the desired property concerning estimation variance, and then similar designs were found for other numbers of factors.

 Each design can be thought of as a combination of a two-level (full or fractional) factorial design with an incomplete block design.
 In each block, a certain number of factors are put through all combinations for the factorial design, while the other factors are kept at the central values.
 For instance, the Box–Behnken design for 3 factors involves three blocks, in each of which 2 factors are varied through the 4 possible combinations of high and low.
 It is necessary to include centre points as well (in which all factors are at their central values).

 In this table, m represents the number of factors which are varied in each of the blocks.